Gene therapy of the human retina: Retinitis pigmentosa

 Another mutation in the rhodopsin structural protein, specifically peripherin 2 which is a membrane glycoprotein involved in the formation of photoreceptor outersegment disk, can lead to recessive RP and macular degeneration in human (19).
 In a mouse experiment, AAV2 carrying a wild-type peripherin 2 gene driven by a rhodopsin promoter was delivered to the mice by subretinal injection.
 The result showed improvement in photoreceptor structure and function which was detected by ERG (electroretinogram).
 The result showed improvement of photoreceptor structure and function which was detected by ERG.
 Also peripherin 2 was detected at the outer segment layer of the retina 2 weeks after injection and therapeutic effects were noted as soon as 3 weeks after injection.
 A well-defined outer segment containing both peripherin2 and rhodopsin was present 9-month after injection.

 Since apoptosis can be the cause of photoreceptor death in most of the retinal dystrophies.
 It has been known that survival factors and antiapoptoic reagents can be an alternative treatment if the mutation is unknown for gene replacement therapy.
 Some scientists have experimented with treating this issue by injecting substitute trophic factors into the eye.
 One group of researchers injected the rod derived cone viability factor (RdCVF) protein (encoded for by the Nxnl1 (Txnl6) gene) into the eye of the most commonly occurring dominant RP mutation rat models.
 This treatment demonstrated success in promoting the survival of cone activity, but the treatment served even more significantly to prevent progression of the disease by increasing the actual function of the cones.
 Experiments were also carried out to study whether supplying AAV2 vectors with cDNA for glial cell line-derived neurotrophic factor (GDNF) can have an anti-apoptosis effect on the rod cells.

 In looking at an animal model, the opsin transgene contains a truncated protein lacking the last 15 amino acids of the C terminus, which causes alteration in rhodopsin transport to the outer segment and leads to retinal degeneration.
 When the AAV2-CBA-GDNF vector is administered to the subretinal space, photoreceptor stabilized and rod photoreceptors increased and this was seen in the improved function of the ERG analysis.
-Successful experiments in animals have also been carried out using ciliary neurotrophic factor (CNTF), and CNTF is currently being used as a treatment in human clinical trials.
+Successful experiments in animals have also been carried out using ciliary neurotrophic factor (CNTF), and CNTF is being used as a treatment in human clinical trials.